 Fees and charges information is available on our website, and listed under each course page.
 The website outlines the enrolment fees and charges including eligibility, concessions and refunds as well as payment options available.
 Please see the Fees & Free TAFE page for further details.
 You can also contact our team on 1300 648 911 or via our live chat on our website.

 Please note: You are required to arrange a payment plan or commit to paying in full prior to your enrolment being finalised.
 To ensure full access to all available services, all payments must be up to date.
-Failing to meet your agreed payment commitment may result in SWTAFE taking action to recover the outstanding amount.
+Failing to meet your agreed payment commitment may result in SWTAFE acting to recover the outstanding amount.

 Where this occurs, we reserve the right to recover associated debt collection costs.
 Be aware that debt collection processes have the potential to affect your future credit rating.